 In 1974, Bud Dahlstrom replaced Ben Pawson as Refinery Manager.
 Under Bud Dahlstrom, the refinery expanded by adding a Platforming Unit and a new Crude Unit.
 Capacity went to 55, 000 barrels per day.

-Since 1980 we have been busy both on the union front and at CCRL.
-There were more changes on the National Union front.
+Since 1980, there were more changes on the National Union front.
 In 1979, the OCAW Convention passed an amendment to their constitution that would allow the Canadian OCAW locals to move away and set up their own Canadian energy union.
 Neil Reimer played a huge part in this process as Canadian Director.
 Neil became the first National Director of the Energy and Chemical Workers Union in 1980.
 Local #594 added another charter to the office wall.

 In 1992 a merger of three large unions took place to form the Communications, Energy and Paperworkers Union of Canada.
 This also marked the 50th Anniversary of Local #594 and we did not really celebrate the anniversary as we should have done.
 This was for several reasons.
 The merger with the Communication workers and Paperworkers unions was ongoing.
 The start-up of the Upgrader was plagued with operational problems.
 The relationship between the partners involved with the ownership of the Upgrader was souring.
 We were preparing for negotiations with the Company.
 These were difficult times that really tested the mettle of our union members.